Tutorial¶

 6. Multi-Language Customer Support:

-# Auto-detect and transcribe in customer's language
+# Transcribe in the customer's known language

-# Start transcription in detected language
+# Start transcription in the resolved language

 start_transcribe(